 The RIT scale ranges from 100–350.
 RIT scores make it possible to follow a student’s educational growth from year to year.
 As an example of how math RIT scores change as students move from grade to grade, a student may score in the 170s in third grade and advance to the 220s by high school.

 2. District grade level mean RIT

-- District average: The district average is the average RIT score for all students in a school district in the same grade who were tested at the same time as a specific child.
+This is the average RIT score for all same-grade students in a student’s school district who took the same test and tested in the same term.

-- Norm group average: This is the average score of students who were in the same grade and tested in the same term as observed in the latest NWEA norming study.
+This is the average RIT score of a nationwide sample of same-grade students who took the same test and tested in the same term, as observed in the latest NWEA norming study.